taligentx/dscKeybusInterface/README.md

   * Panel battery
   * Panel trouble

 * Status-MQTT-Homebridge: Processes the security system status and allows for control using Apple HomeKit, including the iOS Home app and Siri.
-This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) for HomeKit integration and demonstrates using the armed and alarm states for the HomeKit securitySystem object, as well as the zone states for the contactSensor objects.
+This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) for HomeKit integration and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.

+  Note: homebridge-mqttthing seems to have a bug for the smokeSensor object, for now I've issued a fix:  [taligentx/homebridge-mqttthing](https://github.com/taligentx/homebridge-mqttthing)

 * Status-MQTT-HomeAssistant: Processes the security system status and allows for control with [Home Assistant](https://www.home-assistant.io) via MQTT.
-This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, and the zone states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.
+This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as fire alarm and zone states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.

 * Status-Homey: Processes the security system status and allows for control using [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, fire, and zone states.